“What Should I Major In?” 9 Questions to Find the Answer

 The first question in this list asked you to consider how much money you’ll need to live the life you want.
 Now, consider everything else but money.
 What else do you need out of your future career to live the life you want?

-For example, if your ideal life means spending a lot of time outside in nature, a career that requires you to live in a bustling city may not be the best choice.
+If your ideal life means spending a lot of time outside in nature, a career that requires you to live in a bustling city may not be the best choice.

 Take money out of the picture, and think about how different majors will impact your quality of life.
 This can help you choose a college major that will bring you happiness in the long term.